What a request for service is

 What a request for service is for

-Providers will receive information about your goals, needs and circumstances when they accept a request for service.
+Providers will receive information about your goals, support needs and situation when they accept a request for service.

 The request for service process makes sure you and your provider both have the details needed to work together effectively.